digitallawyer/openlegaldictionary/_definitions/legibus-solutus.md

 ---
 title: Legibus Solutus
 permalink: "/definitions/legibus-solutus.html"
 body: Lat Released from the laws; not bound by the laws.
-An expression applied ln the Roman civil law to the emperor.
+An expression applied in the Roman civil law to the emperor.
 Calvin
 published_at: '2018-07-07'
 layout: post